 On 30 May 2017 in her budget speech Mayor Patricia De Lille announced that the introduction of the home User electricity tariff including a R8.21 per day service fee will be delayed.
-(This sounds like it will be excluded from the 2017 / 18 financial year budget but may be reconsidered in some form in the future! ) The full budget speak follows below.
+(While it was excluded from the 2017 / 18 financial budget it was introduced in the 2018 /19 financial year, as a monthly charge of R130.44 for properties valued over R1million. ) The full 2017 / 18 budget speak follows below.

 City’s budget demonstrates Cape Town getting on with pro-poor spending

 Good morning, goeie dag, molweni, as-salaam alaikum, shalom.

 When I tabled the draft budget in March, I said that it was truly the first of its kind for the City of Cape Town as we demonstrate the implementation of the Organisational Development and Transformation Plan’s (ODTP) principles and objectives.
 Mr Speaker, before us today is the proposed Capital Budget for 2017/18 which is R6,8 billion and the Operating Budget which is R37,5 billion.